KevinVandy/material-react-table/packages/material-react-table/README.md

 </a>

 PRs are Welcome, but please discuss in [GitHub Discussions](https://github.com/KevinVandy/material-react-table/discussions) or the [Discord Server](https://discord.gg/5wqyRx6fnm) first if it is a large change!

+Read the [Contributing Guide](https://github.com/KevinVandy/material-react-table/blob/main/CONTRIBUTING.md) to learn how to run this project locally.